grzegorzzygmunt/DemoArmGraphApp/README.md

 To run this sample:

->Pre-requisities: Install .NET 5.0 or later by following the instructions at [Download .NET](https://www.microsoft.com/net/core).
+>Pre-requisites: Install .NET 5.0 or later by following the instructions at [Download .NET](https://www.microsoft.com/net/core).

 ### Step 1: Register the sample with your Azure AD tenant